 You may find one you love more than the others and they don’t always have to be used on the items I specify.
 Want to use the brown sugar rib rub on your chicken breasts, it will still be an amazing spice blend.

-Only ever had bbq sauce on your baby back ribs, you’re in for a real treat when switching over to this (and it’s not as messy).
+Only ever had bbq sauce on your baby back ribs or chuck roast burnt ends?
+You’re in for a real treat when switching over to this (and it’s not as messy).

 You can print recipe for pork below, or click on the blue link(s) above and get the one(s) you want from there.
 Most of them have brown sugar, regular or smoked paprika, garlic powder, salt and pepper if you like.
 If you want a bit of a zing, dry mustard will do that for ya’.
 Let us know which you love best or if you tweak one that we should try!

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 Dry Rub Recipe